 Root Hume lawn solutions can help buffer pH give by making nutrients, including calcium, magnesium, nitrogen, potassium, and phosphorus more available.

 Two materials commonly used for lowering the pH levels of your lawn are aluminum sulfate and sulfur.
 Applying aluminum is an instant change to pH levels as it produces acidity upon dissolving into the soil.
 Sulfur is slower-acting and can take several months to breakdown.

-Correcting your lawn’s pH with lawn solutions containing either lime or sulfur will help prevent thatch build-up.
 The liquid fertilizer you apply will work more effectively, and your grass will absorb nutrients properly.
 Throughout the year, if your lawn isn’t looking its best, conduct another pH test to be sure to give your soil the lawn solutions it needs to provide you with a beautiful lush, green lawn.